Exemptions

 Refugee claimants and convention refugees are eligible to opt-out of the Blue Cross Health Insurance Plan for International Students if they show proof of medical coverage by the Canadian or Quebec Government.

-- Include their student ID# in the subject line of their email
+- Include your student ID# in the subject line

 - Request to opt-out